superchris/codemash-2024/index.md

 ---

-# That sounds like a lot of work!
-- Nope, thanks to Phoenix and Elixir :)
-- Phoenix Channels
-  - An thin abstraction over WebSockets
+# Why Elixir?
-- Erlang/OTP: 25 years of distributed computing lessons
+- Erlang/OTP: 25 years of distributed computing learning baked in
 - Extremely light-weight processes to manage state
   - Each connection has their own process and state
 - High availabity, concurrent
+- Phoenix Channels
+  - An thin abstraction over WebSockets

 ---